FaNsHoT/MediasoftPracticeBot/README.md

     + /addme - command for command to write user
   + /del - delete user from list
     + /delme - /addme - command for command to write user

+The bot works according to the following principle:

+When adding a user, it will enter data into a text file "datatable"

+When a user is deleted, the bot sends the message "this user has unsubscribed" to a text file "deltable"

 ### About version